Make sure to come back here before each race to review updated rules. They are subject to change.

 - Riders must not store food and drinks on the trail (Food Stashes).
 Packaging left behind and uncontrolled food supplies may have a serious impact on local wildlife and the local environment.
 Any rider found to be hiding or retrieving foods from unofficial feed stations will be penalized.

 - Riders must not store or drop clothing or equipment on the trail (Food/Gear Stashes) during Official Training or racing.
-All riders must remain self-sufficient and carry off the mountain what they carry onto it.
+All riders must remain self-sufficient and carry off the mountain what they carry it.

 It is strongly recommended that all competitors carry: